rinrinne/gerrit-event-router/README.md

 - foo
 ```

-This application runs on user process in foreground.
+This application has user process and runs in foreground.
 If you want to run as daemon, recommend to use [God][god].
 Samples are stored in [here][samples].

 Note that sample is configured to use [shared rbenv][sharedrbenv]